aliceebaird/The_Deutsch_TTS_dataset/readme.md

-# TTS dataset
+# A dataset of TTS Samples

-A selection of synthetic voices (+2 human) speaking the following 3 German sentences:
+Many of the voices have been provided by Dr. Felix Burkhardt's from his '[German Text-to-Speech](http://ttssamples.syntheticspeech.de/)' Library.

-Please contact us for the data!
+A selection of synthetic voices (+2 humans) speaking the following 3 German sentences:

 **S1:**  *An den Wochenenden bin ich jetzt immer nach Hause gefahren und habe Agnes besucht.
 Dabei war eigentlich immer sehr schönes Wetter gewesen.*